The Private Health Insurance Rebate reduces your insurance premiums, making private health insurance more affordable.

 How to claim the rebate

-You can either have the rebate added as an automatic reduction on your premium amount – or you can take care of it through your annual tax.
-Your private health insurance tax statement will tell you how much you can claim).
+You can either have the rebate added as an automatic reduction on your premium amount – or you can take care of it through your annual tax return.
+Your private health insurance statement will tell you how much of your premium is eligible for the rebate and how much rebate you’ve already received.

 You can also choose a tier to reduce the amount of rebate you get back – and you can change this at any time.